kapilharod/kapil-demo/README.md

 # kapil-demo
-THIs is my git repositroy
+ThIs is my git repositroy